hanelee/hanelee.github.io/index.md

 Hi!
 I am a final year PhD candidate in the [Statistics Department at Columbia University](https://stat.columbia.edu/), advised by [Michael Sobel](https://scholar.google.com/citations?user=cuKCFmcAAAAJ&hl=en).
 My first name is pronounced [Hayn], and my pronouns are they/them.

-My research focuses on the intersection of statistics and political science.
-My research is motivated by substantive questions from American politics, especially in public opinion, political polarization, and race, ethnicity, and politics.
-To operationalize and measure political phenomena, I use diverse statistical methods: optimal transport, latent factor models, network theory, optimization, causal inference, and more.
-Some things I have been working on include developing new measures of ideological and affective polarization using the Wasserstein distance and measuring congressional social ties from roll call votes.
+My research focuses on the intersection of statistics and political science, motivated by substantive questions from American politics--especially in public opinion, political polarization, and race, ethnicity, and politics.
+To operationalize and measure political phenomena, I apply diverse statistical methods: optimal transport, latent factor models, network theory, optimization, causal inference, and more.
+The topics I have been working on include developing new measures of ideological and affective polarization using the Wasserstein distance and measuring congressional social ties from roll call votes.

 Before coming to Columbia, I was at MIT Media Lab's [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/overview/) group for an MS where I designed interactive AR musical experiences and helped produce hybrid acoustic+digital musical performances.
 I also received a BS from MIT in Electrical Engineering with a minor in Music.